 - Excellent sound quality

-If you’re interested in getting a vibe pedal, I recommend the Viscous Vibe because it gives you flexibility not possible with many other vibe pedals.
+If you’re interested in getting a vibe pedal, I recommend the Viscous Vibe (link to Amazon) because it gives you flexibility not possible with many other vibe pedals.

 I was blown away when the B9 Organ Machine was released as the quality was incredible.
 Being able to create an authentic sounding organ with a guitar was so inspiring and my students and I really enjoyed using it for songwriting (I even included it in my list of Best Guitar Pedals in 2014).
 Check out my review of the B9 Organ Machine here to learn the details of the B9.
 The KEY9 focuses on producing electric keyboard tones rather than organ tones.

 In my opinion, it produces more variety than the B9 or C9 but whether it’s for you or not really depends on what style of music you like playing and whether you want to try to produce keyboard like tones.
 Check out the video below to get an idea what range of tones are possible with the KEY9:

 Why the KEY9 is worth considering: